 // Author: rajeshvs@msn.com using System;using System.Collections;struct MyStruct

-[]data ;public string this [int index]
+{public string []data ;public string this [int index]

-get{return data[index];
+{get{return data[index];

-data[index] =
+data[index] = value;

 }